EmberHeavyIndustries/HID2AMI/README.md

 ## **COMPATIBILITY LIST**

 (!)
 HID2AMI has been tested against a number of HID compliant Mice and Gamepads; the following compatibility list keeps track of tested peripherals.
 If you tested your mice/Gamepads and want to contribute to the list, simply send an email to the author with your compatibility results.
-In case your device is not handled properly, you ca submit the author an HID dump to be investigated.
+In case your device is not handled properly, you can submit an HID dump to the author for investigation.
 [HOW TO SUBMIT AN HID DUMP ](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Docs/hid.dump.howto.md)

 Thanks !